What is factoring?

 Non Falkirk Council factoring

-Homeowners receiving any other factoring services should contact their Housing Association, Factor or Land Maintenance Company directly.
+Homeowners receiving any other factoring services should contact their factor directly or search the Scottish property Factor Register.

 - Debt recovery policy